Ingo Swann: Magnetometer psychokinesis tests

 When Swann arrived at SRI, Harold Puthoff decided he would first be tested for PK.
-On June 6, 1972, the two men paid a visit to Dr. Arthur Heberd and his quark detector, a magnetometer, at the Varian Physics Building.
+On June 6, 1972, the two men visited Dr. Arthur Heberd and his quark detector, a magnetometer, at the Varian Physics Building.
 The well-shielded magnetometer had a small magnetic probe in a vault five feet beneath the floor.
-The oscillation had been running silently for about an hour, tracing out a stable pattern on the chart recorder.
-Putoff asked Swann if he could affect the magnetometer's magnetic field.
+The oscillation ran silently for about an hour, tracing a stable pattern on the chart recorder.
+Puthoff asked Swann if he could affect the magnetometer's magnetic field.
 Swann said he focused his attention on the interior of the magnetometer and was getting nothing.

-Then there are different versions of the following events.
+Then, there are different versions of the following events.
 Puthoff states that after about a five-second delay, Heberd says it was a ten- to fifteen-minute delay, the frequency of the trace recorder oscillation doubled for about 30 seconds, reportedly a common occurrence due to variations in the shared helium line to the laboratory.
-Heberd continues, when the curve burped, Swann asked, "Is that what I am supposed to do?"
-Swann said he responded,"is that an effect?"
-Then according to Heberd, Swann crossed the room taking his attention away from the chart recorder.
+Heberd continued, and when the curve burped, Swann asked, "Is that what I am supposed to do?"
+Swann said he responded, "Is that an effect?"
+According to Heberd, Swann crossed the room, taking his attention away from the chart recorder.
 Swann said he took his mind off the machine and was sketching.
 Others watched the recorder to see if the irregularity would be repeated, and it was.
 Puthoff asked Swann, "Did you do that too?"
 Swann said he again responded, "Is that an effect?"
 According to Puthoff, Swann said he was then tired and couldn't "hold it any longer" and let go.
 The chart recorder pattern returned to normal.

-More supportive sources say that Heberd supports Puthoff's version that in the second instance Heberd suggested he would be more impressed if Swann could stop the field change altogether.
+More supportive sources say that Heberd supports Puthoff's version, and in the second instance, Heberd suggested he would be more impressed if Swann could stop the field change altogether.
 Heberd denies he told James Randi that he never suggested it.